LukeGarnham/Stumps-and-Studs-MS4/README.md

     -	View items in my basket.
     -	Adjust the quantities of items in my product including removing them from the basket entirely.
     -	View the total cost of the items in my basket.
-    -	View any delivery cost applicable and understand how much more cost I need to add to my basket in order to qualify for free delivery.
+    -	View any delivery cost applicable.
     -	Easily navigate to a checkout page.
     -	Contact the company.